ben-kemister/development-cheat-sheets/_javascript/node_js.md

 # NPM (Node Package Manager)

+## Project Dependencies

+### Dev Dependencies

+To install a library as a Dev dependency use the `--save-dev` at the end:

+{% highlight powershell %}

+    PS> npm i ts-jest --save-dev
+    // Installs as a devDependencies in the package.json PS> npm i jest --save-dev

+{% endhighlight %}

 ## Global Libraries

 In global mode (ie, with `-g` or `--global` appended to the command), it installs the current package context (ie, the current working directory) as a global package.
 For more information see [npm-install](https://docs.npmjs.com/cli/install).